Accessibility in the San Juan Islands

 San Juan Community Theatre is wheelchair accessible, with ramps and special places for wheelchairs to park in their two theaters and also accommodates the hearing impaired.

-The Whale Museum has accessibility downstairs to its shop and a few exhibits, the main exhibit hall upstairs is not accessible, nor are the restrooms.
+The Whale Museum has accessibility downstairs to its shop and a few exhibits, the main exhibit hall upstairs does have a chair lift (not a wheelchair lift); there are not restrooms upstairs.

 Lime Kiln Point State Park, (a.k.a.
 Whale Watch Park), is ADA Accessible: one picnic site, restrooms, .2 miles of ADA trails, ramp to Red Checkered Picnic stand.
 This is a favorite spot to watch for orcas whales and has a very photogenic lighthouse.